mantidproject/documents/Design/HandlingMovingInstruments.md

 2. Be able to use algorithm to correct data in a workspace generated from item 1
 3. Be able to transform the unit of a workspace generated from item 1 into Q-space.
 Once transformed into Q-space knowledge of the instrument is no longer needed

+###Grouping of the use cases collected###
+For example use cases 1 and 6, and use cases 4b and 5b may be considered to fall within the same category.

 ##Other comments provided to this proposal##

 MK: One general problem is that anything can be scanned against anything.
 And each scan needs to be treated differently.